 - Pattern and trend detection to help business future roadmap.

 - Data scientists should be well aware of statistics to perform data analysis in order to understand the patterns and trends coming out of data.
 They should have an analytical mindset to understand the problem statement and finalize the solution approach.
-They should have machine learning/deep learning knowledge so as to apply algorithms on the data.
-And In the end they should be able to represent the outcome of the findings in the form of data visualization.
+They should have machine learning/deep learning knowledge so as to apply algorithms to the data.
+And in the end, they should be able to represent the outcome of the findings in the form of data visualization.
 For this, they need to know at least one BI tool like Power Bi, Tableau, Qlikview, etc.

 Data Scientist Skills

 Being a data scientist isn’t a walk in the park.
 You are expected to be a walking encyclopedia in this domain who knows almost everything that belongs to machine learning, computer science, statistics, mathematics, artificial intelligence, deep learning, visualization, data analysis, and much more!
 The required skills are quite a niche, and very few people are blessed to have the rightful knowledge.
 So, let’s try to understand what are the most in-demand skillset to become a data scientist.